Geoff Chappell - Software Analyst

 Well, no, of course we definitely don’t!
 The banishing of cross-signed drivers for fear that this relatively easy signing with third-party certificates has been hijacked by the unscrupulous would be completely undone if those unscrupulous writers can simply continue as before except to make their installer take the extra step of setting a magic registry value.
 That they won’t do this if they know how and it works is fanciful beyond words.

 It’s well past time that Microsoft documented the applicable registry values.
 This is not to say that Microsoft ought to have documented the registry values from the start.
 Had I been writing this three years earlier, I’d like to think I’d have argued that what matters is not whether the registry values themselves are documented but that the need for and means of defence is documented.
 It would have sufficed had Microsoft documented that the exceptions are susceptible to being enabled by malware with administrative access and that Windows users may want to defend themselves by various mechanisms that Microsoft would document for easy use.
 But time has passed.
-The only ethical strategy this late from Microsoft is full openness.
+The only ethical strategy this late from Microsoft is full openness—but do not expect you’ll ever see this!

 Before I can list the registry values and describe their effects, we must sort out a question of terminology.
-What Microsoft’s programmers and technical writers sometimes mean by a WHQL signature is not what programmers outside Microsoft have tended to think it means.
+What Microsoft’s programmers and technical writers sometimes mean by a WHQL signature when writing about driver signing for Windows 10 is not what programmers outside Microsoft have tended to think it means.
 As noted above, ISVs had been conditioned for a decade to think that getting a driver signed by Microsoft starts with getting it to pass the applicable WHQL test programme (if one exists).
 Given this background, it’s not the slightest bit surprising that when Microsoft writes some such phrase as “WHQL signature required” in a supposedly helpful table at yet another page on Driver Signing Policy, what ISVs read is “WHQL testing required”.

 Still, “WHQL signature” plainly is Microsoft’s choice of term, in some contexts, for three types of signature:

-This shows in too many places with too much consistency to be anything but intended.
+This breadth, and particulaly its applicability to the attestation signature, shows in too many places with too much consistency to be anything but intended.
 For instance, public symbol files reveal Microsoft’s names for internal routines ImgpIsWhqlSignatureRequired in the boot manager and Windows loader and CipWhqlEnforcementEnabled in the kernel-mode Code Integrity module (CI), and if these routines determine that a WHQL signature is required or that WHQL enforcement is enabled, then an attestation signature is ordinarily satisfactory.
 This even carries through to the user-interface visibility of plain-text descriptions for the CodeIntegrity event log.
 Events 3082 to 3085 were added for the 1607 release to tell of failure to meet “WHQL requirements” and of “WHQL driver enforcement” being enabled or disabled, yet attestation-signed drivers ordinarily don’t fail the WHQL requirements and do load when WHQL driver enforcement is enabled.

 Thus did I write above that the programme of signing by Microsoft only after passing WHQL tests is expanded so that a WHQL signature can alternatively be obtained after an attestation to Microsoft.
-As confusing as Microsoft’s terminology surely was for programmers who will entirely understandably have taken WHQL signature as suggesting WHQL testing, it’s too late to change now.
+As confusing as Microsoft’s terminology surely was for programmers who will entirely understandably have taken the term WHQL signature as suggesting WHQL testing, it’s too late to change now.
 We all have to stick with it.
-All I can hope is to clarify that Microsoft made it murky.
+All I can hope is to clarify that it was Microsoft who made this murky.

-In this view, and certainly for all this article, a signature that is obtained from Microsoft by attestation is a WHQL signature, but of a new type that comes with slightly fewer legal obligations to Microsoft and no WHQL testing.
+In this view, and certainly for all this article, a signature that is obtained from Microsoft by attestation is a WHQL signature, but of a new type that comes with no WHQL testing and with slightly fewer legal obligations to Microsoft.

 As to what exactly Windows needs to see in a signature to recognise it as any sort of WHQL signature, I am somehow both astonished and unsurprised to find nothing public that I might simply refer to as definitive, or even as adequate, so that I can move straight on to listing those registry values.